About Me

 This catalog contains data on almost 1500 supernovae and their host galaxies.
 Due to the nature of the ASAS-SN telescopes, this catalog focuses on spectroscopically confirmed supernova with brightnesses above 18th magnitude in the g-band.
 Supernovae discovered by ASAS-SN and supernova discovered by other groups are included, and we label whether we independently recovered externally discovered supenovae from ASAS-SN photometry.
 This catalog is meant to allow for large statistical analyses utilizing both these supernova and those from the previous four catalogs for a total sample of 2427 bright supernovae.

-Neumann, K. D., et al. "The ASAS-SN bright supernova catalogue -- V. 2018-2020", 2023, MNRAS, 520, 4356
+Neumann, K. D., et al., 2023, MNRAS, 520, 4356

 Previous Projects